akshatshah21/akshatshah21.github.io/content/about.md

 In my free time, I like to read and write.
 I'm always in for a good, meaningful movie or TV show, and I like to try my luck at carrom!

+You can view my resume by clicking [here](/docs/Akshat%20Shah.pdf).

 # Experience
 ## [Wells Fargo](https://www.wellsfargojobs.com/WF-India-PHL)
 * *Intern, April - July 2021*